ncoelle/loracle-maven-plugin/README.md

  * they can change at any time
  * they are fuzzy about multi licenses issues

-e.g. opensource.org/licenses, gnu, fedora, dejacode, tldr/licenses, wikipedia
+e.g. opensource.org/licenses, gnu, fedora, dejacode, tldr/licenses, wikipedia, versioneye

 Then came SPDX/licenses.
 A versioned list of (many) licenses which defined ids and text.
 Version 2 even decides how to precisely describe license variants like "or later" or exceptions.